 The festivals in December are celebrated with fervor and enthusiasm among the people of India.
 Winter in India signifies pleasant times and augments the enthusiasm of the people for festivities.

 - Hornbill Festival (Dec.
 1 to Dec.
-12, 2017) - This festival derives its name from the name of the bird of the same name.
+12, 2018) - This festival derives its name from the bird of the same name.
 It is celebrated in the Indian state of Nagaland in a village called Kisama, near the capital city, Kohima.
-One of the largest festivals of the state, it is celebrated with traditional music, dance and games that are played.
+One of the largest festivals of the state, it is celebrated with traditional music, dance, and games.
 There is also a sale of locally made handicrafts.

-- Feast of Francis Xavier (December 3, 2017) - This annual festival held at Panaji in Goa is in honour of St. Francis Xavier.
+- Feast of Francis Xavier (December 3, 2018) - This annual festival held at Panaji in Goa is in honour of St. Francis Xavier.
 He was a Christian missionary who came to India.
 His body was mummified in a casket at the Bom Jesus Basilica in Old Goa.
-On this occasion that continues for several days, there is a morning mass to celebrate the anniversary of his burial.
-Along with the feast there is also a large fair that is held.
+On this festival that continues for several days, there is a morning mass to celebrate the anniversary of his burial.
+Along with the feast, a large fair is also held.

-- Galdan Namchot (Dec.
-12, 2017) - This festival is celebrated to observe the birthday of Tsongkhapa, a Tibetan saint-scholar.
+- Galdan Namchot (Dec.2, 2018) - This festival is celebrated to observe the birthday of Tsongkhapa, a Tibetan saint-scholar.
 Tsongkhapa was the founder of Gelukpa School that helped preaching Tibetan Buddhism during the 14th century.
-This festival is celebrated well in Ladakh.
+This festival is celebrated in Ladakh.
 People in Ladakh prepare all kinds of traditional dishes during this time.
-They also prepare themselves to welcome the new year and bid farewell to the old one in this festival.
+They also welcome the New Year and bid farewell to the old one in this festival.

 - Perumthitta Tharavad Kottamkuzhy (Dec.
-6 to Dec.15, 2017) - This annual ten day Theyyam festival is one of the oldest among the various ritual art forms of Kerala.
+7 to Dec.16, 2018) - This annual ten-day Theyyam festival is one of the oldest among the various ritual art forms of Kerala.
 The dance performed is a collection of at least 400 dance forms, among which each represents a historical character.

 - Sunburn (Dec.
-27- 30, 2017) - Goa's Sunburn is not only India's but Asia's most amazing E-D-M festival.
-This time of the year, the Vagator Beach sees huge crowd for three long days, where artists perform on multiple stages.
+27- 30, 2018) - Goa's Sunburn is not only India's but Asia's most amazing E-D-M festival.
+This time of the year, the Vagator Beach sees a huge crowd for three long days, where artists perform on multiple stages.